My Employee Filed a Wage Claim

 At the Hearing, each side will present its case to the ALJ.
 Parties may call witnesses to testify on their behalf.
 Parties can cross-examine witnesses, including the employee-claimant and any other employees of the employer.

 In short, the Hearing is a mini-trial, except that there is no jury.
 The ALJ will hear the evidence and make a ruling — sometimes he or she will issue the ruling/decision quickly (i.e., in a week or so) and sometimes longer.
-In one of our cases, the Hearing took place in June 2008, and as of February 2010 he still has not issued his decision.

 Do I Need an Attorney?